private-compute-infra-toolkit/hats/tvs/README.md

 NOTE: TVS in local mode allows for one user only.

-To run TVS in local mode:
+To run TVS in local mode using fresh keys:

 1. Generate TVS primary noise key: